aiven/terraform-provider-aiven/docs/resources/mysql_user.md

 ### Required

-- **project** (String) Identifies the project this resource belongs to.
+- `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.
-- **service_name** (String) Specifies the name of the service that this resource belongs to.
+- `service_name` (String) Specifies the name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.
-- **username** (String) The actual name of the MySQL User.
+- `username` (String) The actual name of the MySQL User.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.

 ### Optional

-- **authentication** (String) Authentication details.
+- `authentication` (String) Authentication details.
 The possible values are `caching_sha2_password` and `mysql_native_password`.
-- **id** (String) The ID of this resource.
-- **password** (String, Sensitive) The password of the MySQL User ( not applicable for all services ).
+- `password` (String, Sensitive) The password of the MySQL User ( not applicable for all services ).

 ### Read-Only

-- **access_cert** (String, Sensitive) Access certificate for the user
+- `access_cert` (String, Sensitive) Access certificate for the user
-- **access_key** (String, Sensitive) Access certificate key for the user
+- `access_key` (String, Sensitive) Access certificate key for the user
+- `id` (String) The ID of this resource.
-- **type** (String) Type of the user account.
+- `type` (String) Type of the user account.
 Tells whether the user is the primary account or a regular account.